agostinv/even-less-is-more/README.md

 sh example_scripts/train/falcon_7b/falcon_7b_h2o.sh
 ```

 These scripts will train LESS on a single device sequentially.
-As desribed in our paper, LESS is trained separately and independently for each attention layer, so training can be easily parallelized on multiple devices by distributing a model's layers on different devices.
+As desribed in their paper, LESS is trained separately and independently for each attention layer, so training can be easily parallelized on multiple devices by distributing a model's layers on different devices.
 The arguments `--from_layer` and `--to_layer` for training can be useful for this.

 #### Evaluation

 This section provides details on evaluating the performance of LESS and its benchmarks.
 Example training scripts can be found in `src/example_scripts/eval`.
-Following the structure of experiments in the [H2O repository](https://github.com/FMInference/H2O/tree/main), we make the distinction between generation and non-generation (parallel) tasks.
-More details can be found in the paper.
+Following the structure of experiments in the [H2O repository](https://github.com/FMInference/H2O/tree/main), they make a distinction between generation and non-generation (parallel) tasks.
+More details can be found in the original paper.
 The implementations of LESS and baselines will differ for both.

 To evaluate your trained LESS for Llama 2 7B on WikiText (parallel), run